shashankmoghe/hydrator-plugins/core-plugins/docs/HDFSAction-action.md

 Description
 -----------
-Moves file(s) within HDFS.
+Moves a file or files within an HDFS cluster.

 Use Case
 --------
-This action can be used when files needs to be moved to a new location in HDFS for the purpose of archiving, for example.
+This action can be used when a file or files need to be moved to a new location in an HDFS cluster, often required when archiving files.

 Properties